California-Planet-Search/radvel/README.md

 # radvel
 General Toolkit for Modeling Radial Velocities

-Note: Erik is still working on skeleton functionaliy.
-Afterwhich, BJ will take the lead on development.

-Issues:

-MCMC is buggy when we use it's used in a multi-threaded way.
-Is this becase we're creating multiple instances of the posterior object and it's not being passed around properly

 ## Features

 - Object-oriented (i.e. models, likelihoods, priors, and posteriors are defined as objects)